 Snowmobiles are not permitted in Prince Albert National Park but there are hundreds of kilometers of excellent, groomed trails outside the park.
 For more information, check out waskesiuwildernessregion.com and sasksnowmobiling.sk.ca.

 The Red Deer and Fisher are popular trails that start in Waskesiu townsite.
 For more adventure, try skiing to Crean Lake or leave your vehicle at one of the trailhead parking lots and tour the backcountry.
 Pack a lunch, remember your safety equipment and make a day of it!

 Please keep dogs on a leash.

 Enjoy one of the oldest forms of winter transportation.
-Grab your snowshoes and blaze a trail through the forest.
+Grab snowshoes and blaze a trail through the forest.
 Snowshoe games like Disc Golf are a fun way to spend some time outdoors before heading inside the warming shelter in Waskesiu to make hot chocolate over a wood fire.
 The beach area in Waskesiu is a great place to take in the stunning lake view.
-Kingsmere River and Elk trails are also interesting routes.
-You can borrow skis and snowshoes from the Hawood Inn in Waskesiu.
+Kingsmere River and Boundary Bog trails are also interesting routes.
+Borrow skis and snowshoes from the Hawood Inn in Waskesiu.

 Please respect skiers by not snowshoeing on designated ski trails.
 Visitors are welcome to use snowshoe trails for walking and back-country skiing.
-Snowshoe trails are not groomed or cleared of fallen trees.
+Snowshoe trails are maintained but not groomed.

 Wildlife Viewing and Photography